RITlug/ritlug.github.io/announcements/_posts/2024-08-30-welcome-back.md

 Hello everyone, and welcome to the fall semester at RIT!
 This week's meeting will be a chance for new and returning members to introduce themselves, and for eboard to quickly introduce the club and what we do.

 Due to a scheduling conflict, we have been moved upstairs this semester.
-LUG meetings will occur in Golisano room 2455 from 4:30 PM to 6:00 PM.
+We will be meeting this Friday and all subsequent Fridays in Golisano room 2455 from 4:30 PM to 6:00 PM.

 See you all there!